North Carolina Commissioner of Labor: History of the office

-The Bureau of Labor Statistics was established by the North Carolina General Assembly in 1887 as an agency within the Department of Agriculture, Immigration, and Statistics.
+Following lobbying by the Knights of Labor, the Bureau of Labor Statistics was established by the North Carolina General Assembly in 1887 as a sub-agency of the Department of Agriculture, Immigration, and Statistics.
 The bureau was led by a commissioner, who was to be appointed by the Governor of North Carolina with the consent of the North Carolina Senate.
-With the aid of a chief clerk and other appointed assistants, the commissioner of labor statistics gathered information on work hours, wages, workforce education, and finance.
-They were also tasked with finding ways to promote the "mental, material, social, and moral prosperity" of the workforce.
+With the aid of a chief clerk and other appointed assistants, the commissioner of labor statistics gathered information on workers' hours, wages, education, and finances.
+They were also tasked with promoting the "mental, material, social, and moral prosperity" of the workforce.
 Their findings were compiled into an annual report to be submitted to the General Assembly and the press.
 The first appointed commissioner was Wesley N. Jones.
 In 1899 the General Assembly transformed the Bureau of Labor Statistics into an independent agency responsible for both statistic collection and printing of state documents, the Bureau of Labor and Printing.
 At the same time, they made the commissioner a popularly-elected official with four-year terms, beginning with the elections of 1900 with an interim commissioner to be appointed by the legislators.
 Henry B. Varner was the first popularly-elected commissioner.
 An assistant commissioner's position was also created to be filled by a person with printing experience.

 Early on, the commissioner's bureau had minimal staffing and responsibilities.
 In 1919 the bureau was elevated to department status, and in 1931 the General Assembly reorganized it and shortened its name to Department of Labor, opening it up to more regulatory and enforcement responsibilities.
 The commissionership was made a constitutional office in 1944.
 A 1968 constitutional study commission recommended making the governor responsible for the selection of the commissioner to reduce voters' burden by shortening the ballot, but this proposal was disregarded by the General Assembly when it revised the state constitution in 1971.

-Historically, the office has not usually been politically powerful or prominent in state elections.
+Historically, the office has not usually been politically powerful or prominent in the state.
 Cherie Berry, who assumed the commissionership in 2001, was the first woman elected to the office.
 In 2005, Berry began placing her photo on labor department inspection certification forms in elevators in North Carolina.
 The move garnered increased public attention to herself and the commissioner's office, and earned her the moniker "elevator queen".
 Berry holds the record for longest tenure as labor commissioner.
-The incumbent commissioner, Josh Dobson, assumed office on January 2, 2021.
-Dobson continued the practice of putting the commissioner's photo on elevator inspection certifications.
+Her successor, Josh Dobson discontinued the practice of putting the commissioner's photo on elevator inspection certifications in 2023.
+The incumbent commissioner is Luke Farley, who assumed office on January 2, 2025.